 2. Socializing outside the office

 Even just a decade ago, many managers avoided office happy hours and get-togethers outside of work.
-The only time you’d see your boss outside the office would be at a working lunch or a holiday party.
+The only time you’d see your boss outside the office would be at a working lunch or a holiday party, and friendships at work were considered off-limits.

 Today, though, many managers know that a little socializing outside the workplace can be a good thing – it can help you build trust with your team, and it can improve morale.
 Most employees enjoy getting to know their boss a little bit better on a personal level.